Year of Admission: 1980

 "Clients do not come to firms of solicitors for the ability of the solicitor to analyse old title documents, but instead come to a firm of solicitors for a speedy and client-friendly service.
 Communication through modern technology including text messages, telephone calls and emails is key."

 John is able to therefore provide a cost-effective service, unrivalled in the North East.
 We are able to deal with conveyancing transactions throughout the country.

 "Simply superb.
 They responded to all of my enquiries very quickly and accurately.
 With their help I was able to sell my apartment and buy a new house all within four weeks from start to finish, which is the fastest I have ever known."

-From the late 1980's onwards, virtually all my work has been as a criminal defence lawyer.
+From the late 1980's onwards, John has worked as a criminal defence lawyer.

-At first I represented large numbers of clients in the Magistrates’ Court predominantly with the benefit of legal aid.
-I later concentrated on the more serious and complex cases and I began to spend more and more time at the Crown Court.
+At first, he represented large numbers of clients in the Magistrates’ Court predominantly with the benefit of legal aid.
+He later concentrated on the more serious and complex cases and began to spend more and more time at the Crown Court.

-In 2005, I was awarded the Higher Courts qualification, one of the first solicitors to attain this distinction.
-This means that I have rights of audience in the Crown Court in all proceedings and in all other courts in all criminal proceedings.
+In 2005, he was awarded the Higher Courts qualification, one of the first solicitors to attain this distinction.
+This means that he holds rights of audience in the Crown Court in all proceedings and in all other courts likewise.

 - Inferences to be drawn during interviews about offences.
 This is an ever-changing and developing area of law and I have litigated on behalf of clients who are faced with consequences of allegedly failing to mention facts in interview which are later relied on in court.
 The leading case on this subject was litigated in the Court of Appeal and subsequently in the House of Lords as it then was.
 It appears as the leading case in a number of text books on the subject and it was the case in which I was instructed and litigated.